alanng10/class-lang/Docue/Article/Single/a.md

 Single is object oriented.
 Single is class based.

+Make module with Single has develop execute certain.

 Single source item root node is Class node.

 Single has all Class Lang lang element nodes.